pablodecm/phd_thesis/src/106_chapter_6.md

 affect the generative model.

 As a practical example,
-in the analysis presented in [Chapter @sec:higgs_pair].
-The limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to
+in the analysis presented in [Chapter @sec:higgs_pair], the limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to